Diana-Joya/Raytracer/README.md

 For the c++ implementation see: scene_triangle::intersect()

 ### Perspective:
-This raytracing supports the rendering of scenes using orthographic and perspective projection.
+This raytracer supports the rendering of scenes using orthographic and perspective projection.

 #### Ortographic Projection
 Ortographic view in this raytracer follows the approach: